 The Athens Music Walk of Fame is a two-square-block area in downtown Athens bounded by Pulaski Street, West Washington Street, North Lumpkin Street, and West Clayton Street.
 The walk passes several renowned music venues in western downtown, including the Morton Theatre, the 40 Watt Club, and the Georgia Theatre.

-The first 10 inductees for the Athens Music Walk of Fame are:
+The inductees for the Athens Music Walk of Fame are:

 - The B-52s